agritheory/edgedb_connections/readme.md

             timeout=self.timeout,
         )
 ```
 Between these type hints and the ones from the class declaration it should be pretty easy to see what's going on here.
-We're creating a wrapper acound the connection parameters and a way to call it: `edgedb.connect()`
+We're creating a wrapper around the connection parameters and a way to call it: `edgedb.connect()`

 ## This is not TDD.
 It's 'testing early'.

 That all looks like it should work and if you wanted to, you could import it into the repl and start interacting with EdgeDB.
-But we're not goign to do that.
+But we're not going to do that.
 We're going to be good citizens and write a test that tests this method.

 To get started with the testing, we'll need to add some dependencies to our project.
-(We're going to add pytest's asyncio utils here premtively).
+(We're going to add pytest's asyncio utils here preemptively).
 ```bash
 @agritheory:~/edgedb_connect$ poetry add pytest pytest-asyncio --dev Using version ^5.4.1 for pytest